 In the event of a Pandemic outbreak the library will play a key role in protecting employees' health and safety as well as limiting the negative impact to the community.
 Education of the staff in advance of an epidemic will be a priority.
-During a viral outbreak the library will align with recommendations from The World Health Organization, The United States Federal Government/ Centers for Disease Control, The State of Alabama Department of Public Health and, ultimately, the Emergency Management Agency of Madison County.
+During a viral outbreak the library will align with recommendations from The World Health Organization, The United States Federal Government / The Centers for Disease Control, The State of Alabama Department of Public Health and, ultimately, the Emergency Management Agency of Madison County.

-The Administrative Coordinator will serve as the Pandemic Coordinator during an outbreak and will be available to advise the Library Director on our best response to these phases developed in August 2009 for the National Network of Libraries of Medicine (NN/LM) Emergency Preparedness & Response Toolkit [Internet Archive.
+The Disaster Team will be available to advise the Library Director on our best response to these phases developed in August 2009 for the National Network of Libraries of Medicine (NN/LM) Emergency Preparedness & Response Toolkit [Internet Archive.
 August 09, 2014].